jedireza/hapi-node-postgres/README.md

 ## Usage

-In your request handlers you'll have access to `request.pg.client` which you can use to make db requests.
+In your request handlers you'll have access to `request.pg.client` which you can use to make DB requests.
 We even clean up the connection for you after the request.

-During your request handler you can set `request.pg.kill` to `true` and we'll remove the client from the pool so resources are reclaimed properly.
+During your request handler you can set `request.pg.kill` to `true`, and we'll remove the client from the pool so resources are reclaimed properly.
 This is usually done when an error occurs.